shlomif/shlomi-fish-homepage/t2/jmikmod/README.java.txt

 http://www.chiark.greenend.org.uk/~stevem/mikmod/mikmod-devel.html

-       The MikMod Developement Homepage - contains latest sources to the UNIX version, info on several mailing lists and links to other MikMod related places.
+       The MikMod Development Homepage - contains latest sources to the UNIX version, info on several mailing lists and links to other MikMod related places.